AdobeDocs/adobe-io-runtime/src/pages/guides/using/creating_actions.md

 - You either call your function *main* or you export the entry point as *main*.
 This is the function that will be executed when it is invoked.
 - Your function accepts valid JSON objects as input and produces valid JSON objects as output, if needed

-You have to configure two tools on your machine to create and invoke actions from your machine: **aio CLI** and **wskdeploy CLI.** Refer to the [aio CLI](../tools/cli_install.md) page for how to install and configure it.
+You have to configure **aio CLI** on your machine to create and invoke actions.
+Refer to the [aio CLI](../tools/cli_install.md) page for how to install and configure it.

 Let&rsquo;s assume you have this function available on your machine:
 ```javascript